 - Peanut oil for deep-frying

 - 1. Remove and discard the tips of the chicken wings.
-If using full wings rather than already separated wings and drumettes, separate the first and second joints of the wings with the tip of a sharp knife (this is only necessary if the flat wing part of the wing is still attached to the meaty drumette portion of the wing).
+If using full wings rather than already separated wings and drumettes, separate the first and second joints of the wings with the tip of a sharp knife.

 - In a shallow baking dish, combine the flour, Parmesan, paprika, mustard, oregano, if using, and salt and pepper and stir until well blended.
 Pour the milk in a shallow bowl.

 - 3. Working with 1 wing at a time, dip the chicken in the milk, then dredge it in the flour mixture, and then tap off any excess flour.
 Place the wings on a plate.

 - Fry the chicken wings in small batches, being careful not to crowd the pan, nudging the wings so they don’t stick to the pan and turning them if necessary, until golden brown and cooked through, 8 to 10 minutes.
 (If the chicken wings are especially meaty, they may require a minute or so longer, just be careful not to fry them so long that they dry out.)